Beginners Freediving Guide: Tips & Techniques

 Step 1

-Relax on the buoy and take you full breath (important it’s full).
+Relax on the buoy, start your preparation and take your full breath, ensuring it’s done properly.

 Step 2